 - Make use of ice packs to reduce swelling

-- Take an anti-inflammatory drug such as ibuprofen, naproxen sodium, and acetaminophen
+- Take an anti-inflammatory drug such as ibuprofen, naproxen sodium and acetaminophen

-- make use of an elastic compression bandages
+- Make use of an elastic compression bandages

 - Use a foam roller to massage your shins

 It is important for you to meet with your physiotherapist before the commencement of any activity.
-Warming up before exercise is also a good way to make sure your legs are not sore.
+Warming up before exercise is a good way to make sure your legs are not sore.

 The use of surgery to treat shin splints is often rare.
-But if your shin splints cause’ serious pain and the symptoms last more than expected, surgery may be the best option which will be recommended by your physiotherapist.
+But if your shin splints cause’ serious pain and the symptoms last a lot longer than expected, surgery may be the best option which will be recommended by your physiotherapist.
 This surgery is referred to as fasciotomy.
 During fasciotomy, your doctor makes a small cut in the fascia tissue which surrounds your calf muscles.
 This can possibly alleviate the pain caused by shin splints.